TheShepord/intro-to-WSL/index.md

 ### 4. Changing your default home folder

 Type in `sudo vim /etc/passwd`.
-You'll likely be prompted for your Ubuntu's password. `sudo` is a command that gives you root privileges in bash (akin to Windows's right-click then selecting 'Run as administrator'). `vim` is a command-line text-editing tool, kinda like an even crummier Notepad, which is a pain to use at first but bear with me and we can pull through. `/etc/passwd` is a plaintext file that historically was used to store passwords back when encryption wasn't a big deal, but now instead stores essential user info used every time you open up WSL.
+You'll likely be prompted for your Ubuntu's password. `sudo` is a command that gives you root privileges in bash (akin to Windows's right-click then selecting 'Run as administrator'). `vim` is a command-line text-editing tool, which out-of-the-box functions kind of like a crummy Notepad (you can customize it infinitely though, and some people have insane vim setups.
+Appendix B has more info). `/etc/passwd` is a plaintext file that historically was used to store passwords back when encryption wasn't a big deal, but now instead stores essential user info used every time you open up WSL.

 Anyway, once you've typed that in, your shell should look something like this:
 ![vim /etc/passwd](https://theshepord.github.io/intro-to-WSL/docs/images/vim-etc-passwd.png)